About Us

 Galina Hale 2.png

-Jacob Peacock is a Research Manager at Rethink Priorities running the farmed animal advocacy research team.
-Previously, he served as Director of The Humane League Labs, an independent animal advocacy research group, operating within The Humane League.
-His work has examined informational interventions to reduce meat consumption, like documentaries and classroom education; plant-based meats and other analogues; methods for measuring changes in animal product consumption; and the impact of cage-free campaigns, among other topics.
-He earned a B.Sc. in Computational and Integrative Biology, summa cum laude, from Rutgers University.
+Jacob Peacock has worked in farmed animal advocacy research for 8 years.
+He currently serves as a Research Advisor at Stanford University's Humane and Sustainable Food Lab and Board Member at Animal Charity Evaluators.
+His research has examined informational interventions to reduce meat consumption, like documentaries and classroom education; plant-based analogues to meat, milk and butter; methods for measuring changes in animal product consumption; and the impact of cage-free campaigns, among other topics.
+Previously, he's worked as a Research Manager at Rethink Priorities and served as Director of The Humane League Labs.
+He earned a B.Sc. in Computational and Integrative Biology from Rutgers University.